What Became of Jack and Jill?: Production

 Amicus Pictures had been known through the 1960s as a purveyor of gothic horror and horror anthologies, largely competing with Hammer Film Production's similar output.
-At the dawn of the 1970s, Amicus decided to make an attempt to differentiate itself from Hammer by appealing to exploitation film and grindhouse fans with a more violent, sexualized picture than they normally released.
+At the dawn of the 1970s, Amicus decided to attempt to differentiate itself from Hammer by appealing to exploitation film fans with a more violent, sexualized picture than they normally released.
 To this end, they purchased the rights to Laurence Moody's novel The Ruthless Ones, with the intention of making it their very first exploitation picture under the title The Ruthless Ones.
 The picture was simultaneously meant to serve as a vehicle for Vanessa Howard and turn her into Amicus' own scream queen, based largely on her performance in Mumsy, Nanny, Sonny and Girly.

 Shot at Shepperton Studios, it was filmed in 1970 as Romeo and Juliet '71; the resultant product shocked Amicus' executives, who began to doubt the desirability of being associated with so dark a work.
 As a result, the film was shelved and not released until 1972, under its current title.

 The director, Bill Bain, was an Australian with a strong record in television.
 He called the film "a savage indictment of the shallow education young people get today."

 Critical reception

+The Monthly Film Bulletin wrote: "An agonisingly slow and uninteresting thriller which teases one into concentrating on a highly improbable piece of deception by implying that its enfants terribles will at least meet with a suitably surprising retribution.
+The denouement, a feebly contrived variation on thieves falling out, merely provides the final disenchantment."

+Variety wrote: "With the exception of a profesfessional try by vet actress Mona Washbourne to breath [sic] some life into this routine programmer, it hasn't much going for it, unless one gives points for topflight direction and photography."

 Roger Greenspun from The New York Times gave the film a negative review, criticizing the film's story, and relative "plainness".
 Greenspun concluded his review by writing, "I suppose Bill Bain's direction should be praised for its restraint and for its resistance to almost all false notes of terror.
 But that is not enough to support a movie the main achievement of which is to work from a beginning, to a middle, to something like a logical ending."

 TV Guide awarded the film one out of four stars, stating "Excellent art direction and photography fail to save this clinker."

 Graeme Clark from The Spinning Image gave the film a mixed 5/10 stars, commending the film's claustrophobic atmosphere, and Howard's performance; while criticizing the film's slow pace, and climax, which he felt was "built too soon".